-Harvest estimates for 1986 - 88 were not estimated because creel surveys were not completed during winter months. \ Insufficient sample size
+Harvest estimates for 1986 - 88 were not estimated because creel surveys were not completed during winter months.
+Insufficient sample size.
+Harvest estimates will be completed in 2005 following completion of statewide angler pressure estimates.

 Winter Creel

 A total of 364 anglers were interviewed in 2004, which represented 1076.6 angling hours.
 Rainbow trout catch rates were the highest on record at 0.27 fish per hour.
 Yellow perch catch rates increased slightly from 0.02 in 2003 to 0.04 perch per hour in 2004.
 No kokanee salmon or walleye were recorded caught in 2004.
 Brown trout catch rates remained low at 0.01 in 2004 (Table 3).